If you can’t find an answer to your question, please send me a message!

 The title “Registered Piano Technician” (RPT) is given to those who have successfully completed a series of 3 tests which are administered by the Piano Technicians Guild.
 Most good technicians can accomplish this within 5 or so years of piano tech experience.
 Hiring a tech with this designation does not guarantee top-notch work, but it does let you know that the tech is qualified to do most field work and is not a novice.

 In order to be bestowed the title of “Master Piano Technician” (MPT), one must have an impressive resume and considerable experience.
-Membership in this organization is exclusive, and new members must be approved by a vote of current members at the annual convention.
+Membership in this organization is exclusive, and new members must be approved by a vote of current members at the annual Master Piano Technicians of America convention.

 This is not an exhaustive list of designations that have been given to piano techs, but these 3 are the most common.
 Even though the titles come from different sources, it may be useful to think of them in the standard trade terms of Apprentice, Journeyman and Master.

-What is a pitch raise?
+What is a pitch raise (pitch adjustment)?
 Regulation?
 Hammer reshaping and voicing?
 What do all of these things mean and does my piano need them?
-These terms are explained in our glossary.
+These terms are explained in detail in our glossary.

-“How much is it to tune a piano?”
+“How much is it to tune or repair a piano?”

-Nationally, the average piano tuning price in 2025 is between $150 and $250.
-The price varies with the skill level of the tuner, location, and what is included in the service.
+Nationally, the average piano tuning price is between $150 and $250, while minor repairs or structural adjustments vary depending on parts and time.
+The price varies with the skill level of the technician, location, and what is included in the service.

-Keep in mind that while price is a factor, the quality of the work and the specific needs of your piano should be the primary consideration.
-A higher initial cost might be worth it if a technician can address underlying issues that a cheaper service might miss, saving you money in the long run.
+Keep in mind that while price is a factor, the quality of the work and the specific mechanical needs of your piano should be the primary consideration.
+A higher initial cost is absolutely worth it if a master technician can diagnose and repair underlying action or structural issues that a cheaper, less-experienced service might completely miss, saving you thousands of dollars in the long run.

 This will be covered in detail in a blog post soon, but in brief: